 I am a small business owner in Chicago and have been offered contracts on the condition that we relocate to Hong Kong.

-The contracts start in 2014 and my dependency visa will surely not be ready by then.
+The contracts start in late 2017 and my dependency visa will surely not be ready by then.

 We intend to fly in for early December, and to work together in the business.